Linking with x86 shared library on Linux x64

 }

-gcc -shared -o libexample.so example.c
+gcc -shared -fPIC -o libexample.so example.c

-Step 2: Link application with shared library
+Step 2: Link Application with Shared Library

-Here is code for our application −
+Here is the code for our application

 #include <stdio.h>